oracle-livelabs/oci/security-experience/ocw-first-experience-end/ocw-first-experience-end.md

 For the purpose of this lab, an Autonomous Database was created for you with following details:

-* **Autonomous Database name**: SecAssessment\_XXX, where XXX is your student´s number.
+* **Autonomous Database name**: ocw23-OCI-SecAssessment\_XXX, where XXX is your student number.
 * **Tables created (REST enabled)**: OCISECURITYCENTER, OCICISCOMPLIANCECHECK.
 * **Users**: ADMIN, SECASSESSMENT
 * **Passwords**: Provided to you by the trainers
 * **Curl command location URLs**:
-    * For OCISECURITYCENTER table:
+    * For OCISECURITYCENTER table: https://ygsxdohluenid9i-ocw23secassessmentXXX.adb.eu-frankfurt-1.oraclecloudapps.com/ords/secassessment/ocisecuritycenter/  where you need to replace XXX with your student number.
-    * For OCICISCOMPLIANCECHECK table:
+    * For OCICISCOMPLIANCECHECK table: https://ygsxdohluenid9i-ocw23secassessmentXXX.adb.eu-frankfurt-1.oraclecloudapps.com/ords/secassessment/ociciscompliancecheck/ where you need to replace XXX with your student number.

 1. Now you need to upload the CSV file stored in your bucket to your Autonomous Database.
 To do that, you will perform a REST call to the table where you want to store these results.
 To do that, run the following in the Cloud Shell terminal: